learn-co-curriculum/ransom-note/README.md

 ### Approach

-So make sure that you follow the same basic structure as you did previously.
+So make sure that you follow the same basic process as you did in the previous problem.
 So what would that first step be.

 * Clarify the problem

 Once again, we need to clarify the problem.
-This time, because our task is grounded in a domain, we can include considerations that we perhaps should consider in real life.
+This time, because our task is grounded in a domain, we can include considerations that we perhaps would consider in real life.

 For example, is it safe to assume our magazine is larger than our ransom note?
-Well, if it is not, we know that we cannot construct the note from the magazine.
+Well, if our magazine is smaller, we know that we cannot construct the note from the magazine.

-Other questions to ask in clarifying the problem.
-Well, we might want to consider if we need to use punctuation, do we need to match capital letters.
-(We are.)
-When we split up our magazine, are splitting up letters, words, or both.
+What other questions can we ask in clarifying the problem.
+Well, we might want to consider if we need to use punctuation, do we need to match capital letters with only capital letters.
+(No to both questions.)
+When we split up our magazine, are we splitting up letters, words, or both.
 Let's simplify it by just splitting up letters.

 > If our interviewer told us, we should split by both words and letters, that could be a more complicated problem.
 In that case, we would simply by first assuming we are only splitting up by letters, and then move onto cost savings we might get by splitting up by words as well.